jax-ml/jax/docs/notebooks/xmap_tutorial.md

 +++ {"id": "8E7ISmwju0x1"}

 While this might seem like a handful at first, if you've seen code that uses `jnp.einsum` you are already familiar with this approach.
-The `einsum` function interprets an expression such as `nk,km->nm` assigning names (each letter is considered a separate name) to positional axes, performing necessary broadcasts and reductions, and finally putting back the results in positional axes, according to the order given by the right hand side of the `->` separator.
+The `einsum` function interprets an expression such as `nk,km->nm` assigning names (each letter is considered a separate name) to positional axes, performing necessary broadcasts and reductions, and finally putting back the results in positional axes, according to the order given by the right-hand side of the `->` separator.
 While `einsum` never lets you interact with named axes directly, they do appear naturally in its implementation. `xmap` is a _generalized einsum_ because named axes are now first-class and you get to implement the function that can manipulate them.

 Continuing this analogy, `xmap(my_func, ...)` from the above example is equivalent to `jnp.einsum('bx->xb')`.
 But of course not every `xmap`ped function will have an equivalent `einsum`.